• Skip to main content

 Christina’s mother gets a new refrigerator… and with it, a giant box — a child’s dream!
 It becomes a castle, a clubhouse, a racing car, a dance floor, and more.
 Christina’s mother is going crazy and wants the box gone — but Christina always has one more idea.
 Creative children will love this one.

-How Droofus the Dragon Loses His Head, by Bill Peet
+How Droofus the Dragon Lost His Head

 Like all of Bill Peet’s picture books, this is a long one, but it’s been a favorite at our house for a long time.
 Droofus the Dragon is a kind-hearted creature whose wing is damaged and can no longer fly.
 He finally finds a home at a farm, where he moves giant boulders out of the farmyard for a poor farmer and plows with his giant tail, bringing fortune back to the poor farmer’s family.